Timothy C. Hain, MD of Chicago Dizziness and Hearing. If you have questions about this treatment, you can email firstname.lastname@example.org.

 d.
 The Fukuda stepping test (see above, also Fukuda 1984) is used to determine the optokinetic stimulus direction.
 This is a procedure that involves stepping in place, with eyes closed, on a mat for 30 seconds.
 The amount of rotation is determined from the rotation in place.
 This is our favored method at this writing.

 e.
 Should the daily SSQ scores appear to be worsening rather than improving, or just not changing at all, we switch the direction at mid week (i.e start of third day of treatment).
 This is extremely rare, because most patients have improved substantially between day 1 and 2 (see graph below).

 2. Patients are seated in front of the optokinetic array shown above.
 The stripes are rotated at constant velocity (initially 5 deg/sec), while the head is rolled +- 20 deg at their rocking frequency.
-A metronome is used to set the rocking frequency (typical 1/2 Hz).
-One click/second, combined with the head going to either side, corresponds to 1/2 hz.
+A metronome is used to set the rocking frequency (typically 1/4 Hz).
+We usually set the metronome for one click per second.
+If the head is gradually rolled to the right for 2 clicks, and then gradually to the left for two clicks, this is 1/4 hz.
 There are 4 sessions/day (or more) for 5 days.

 3. After treatment is finished, posturography is repeated to measure changes in body sway and rocking.

 4. Patients are sent home with a home OKN task.
 This link describes the use of a web program that provides the same OKN stimulus as used in the office, but of course using a smaller screen and possibly less capable graphics hardware.